microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Rename Environment1](images/rename-env1.png)

-1. In the **Artifacts** component of the release definition, click on the **Add artifact** button to add a build definition as an artifact source to the release definition.
+1. In the **Artifacts** component of the release definition, click **Add artifact** to add a build definition as an artifact source to the release definition.

     ![Add artifact](images/add-artifact.png)

 1. In the Artifacts flyout, choose the MyShuttle2 build definition as the artifact, keep the default version as latest and the default value of the source alias.
-Then press the "Add" button.
+Click "Add".

     ![Add MyShuttle2 artifact](images/add-myshuttle2artifact.png)

-1. Click in the name of the release definition and rename it.
+1. Click on the name of the release definition and rename it.

     ![Rename release definition](images/edit-definitionname.png)